grahamhz/pane-switcher/readme.md

     $animate.enter(popup, container);
 };
 ```
 This may seem complex, but it's really not.
-I've tried to explain the majority of the functionality there.
+I've explained the majority of the functionality in the comments.
 It's really just there to push the popup onto the stack, making sure that it's fully compiled and set up with its directive attributes.

 ##### Let's Pop that Popup
 At this point, popping a popup is super easy!
 Let's define that functionality.